hoffmangroup/newmap/docs/source/commands.rst

     $ newmap search --search-range=20:200 hg38.awfmi chr1.fna

 This will generate a "unique" binary file from the sequence with it's id (e.g.
-``chr1``) with the suffix of the underyling data type (``chr1.unique.uint8``) containing the minimum unique length found from the given range of read/k-mer lengths of 20 to 200 bp long.
+``chr1``) with the suffix of the underlying data type (``chr1.unique.uint8``) containing the minimum unique length found from the given range of read/k-mer lengths of 20 to 200 bp long.

 K-mer search ranges
 ^^^^^^^^^^^^^^^^^^^

-The `search-range` parameter can be a comma seperated list of k-mer lengths or a colon seperated range.
-A comma seperated list will be linearly searched and is assumed to be ordered from smallest to largest.
+The `search-range` parameter can be a comma separated list of k-mer lengths or a colon separated range.
+A comma separated list will be linearly searched and is assumed to be ordered from smallest to largest.
 It is recommended to use this method when only a few k-mer lengths are needed.
-A colon seperated range will have `all` lengths inclusively searched for using a binary search method.
+A colon separated range will have `all` lengths inclusively searched for using a binary search method.
 As a result the range of k-mer lengths can increase significantly with only a roughly logarithmic increase in compute time.